snoww/loa-logs/README.md

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/synow)

-LOA Logs is a "blazingly fast" open source Lost Ark DPS meter, written in Rust by [Snow](https://github.com/snoww).
+LOA Logs is a "blazingly fast" open source Lost Ark DPS meter, written in Rust by [Snow](https://github.com/snoww), and many other great contributors from the community.

-This project is an opinionated flavor of [LOA Details](https://github.com/lost-ark-dev/loa-details) by Herysia and Mathi, but should share very similar user interfaces and settings.
-The packet sniffing and processing has been completely ported over to Rust, with [`meter-core-rs`](https://github.com/snoww/meter-core-rs).
-The Rust port could not be made without Herysia and Henjuro's work on [`meter-core`](https://github.com/lost-ark-dev/meter-core).
+This project originated as an opinionated flavor of [LOA Details](https://github.com/lost-ark-dev/loa-details) by Herysia and Mathi.
+However, since then it has been completely independent and rewritten from scratch.
+The meter couldn't exist without the help from [@poont](https://github.com/Irrialite), [@molenzwiebel](https://github.com/molenzwiebel), [@mathi](https://github.com/Mathicha), and others.

-This project was designed specifically with hell-raiding in mind.

 # Download